-The Law Offices of Michael S Lamonsoff have recently filed suit against the City of New York and the NYC Health and Hospitals Corporation (HHC) on behalf of a client who was wrongfully arrested and committed to a mental health facility for telling the truth.
+The police abuse attorneys of The Law Offices of Michael S Lamonsoff have recently filed suit against the City of New York and the NYC Health and Hospitals Corporation (HHC) on behalf of a client who was wrongfully arrested and committed to a mental health facility for telling the truth.

 Kamilah Brock mistakenly approached police at the wrong precinct, PSA 6, to find the whereabouts of her BMW, which had been impounded the day before.
 Police at the precinct quickly grew skeptical of her and treated her with mistrust.
-Seeing their skepticism, Ms. Brock explained to police that she was banker and an entertainer who tweeted with the president.
+Seeing their skepticism, Ms. Brock explained to police that she was a banker and an entertainer who tweeted with the president.
 She believed this might help them believe her and that request was legitimate.

 In response for Brock’s claims, which police found outrageous, police detained Brock in handcuffs and forcibly moved her to the nearby Harlem Hospital, where she was forcibly sedated and detained for 8 days on a cocktail of drugs against her will.